Supergroup (music)

-A supergroup is a musical group whose members are successful as solo artists or as members of other successful groups.
-The term became popular in the late 1960s when members of already successful rock groups recorded albums together, after which they normally disband.
+A supergroup is a musical group formed of members who are already successful as solo artists or as members of other successful groups.
+The term became popular in the late 1960s when members of already successful rock groups recorded albums together, after which they normally disbanded.
 Charity supergroups, in which prominent musicians perform or record together in support of a particular cause, have been common since the 1980s.
 The term is most common in the context of rock and pop music, but it has occasionally been applied to other musical genres.
-For example, opera superstars The Three Tenors (José Carreras, Plácido Domingo, and Luciano Pavarotti) have been called a supergroup.
+For example, opera stars the Three Tenors (José Carreras, Plácido Domingo, and Luciano Pavarotti) and hip hop duos Kids See Ghosts (Kanye West and Kid Cudi) and Bad Meets Evil (Eminem and Royce da 5'9") all have been called supergroups.

 A supergroup sometimes forms as a side project for a single recording project or other ad hoc purposes, with no intention that the group will remain together afterwards.
 In other instances, the group may become the primary focus of the members' career.

 History

 Rolling Stone editor Jann Wenner credited British rock band Cream, which came together in 1966, as the first supergroup.
 Eric Clapton, formerly of rock band The Yardbirds and blues rock band John Mayall & the Bluesbreakers; Jack Bruce, formerly of jazz/rhythm and blues band the Graham Bond Organisation (GBO) and John Mayall & the Bluesbreakers; and Ginger Baker, formerly of the GBO, formed the band in 1966, recorded four albums, and disbanded in 1968.
-Guitarist Clapton and drummer Baker went on to form Blind Faith, another blues rock supergroup which recruited former the Spencer Davis Group and Traffic singer, keyboardist, and guitarist Steve Winwood and Family bassist Ric Grech.
+Guitarist Clapton and drummer Baker went on to form Blind Faith, another blues rock supergroup which recruited former Spencer Davis Group and Traffic singer, keyboardist, and guitarist Steve Winwood and Family bassist Ric Grech.
 The group recorded one studio album before disbanding less than a year after formation.
 Also in 1968 Jack Bruce joined the Tony Williams Lifetime, composed of bassist and vocalist Bruce, and three famous Miles Davis alumni: drummer Tony Williams, guitarist John McLaughlin, and keyboardist Khalid Yasin (né Larry Young).

 The term may have come from the 1968 album Super Session with Al Kooper, Mike Bloomfield, and Stephen Stills.
-The coalition of Crosby, Stills & Nash (later Crosby, Stills, Nash & Young) in 1969 is another early example, given the success of their prior bands (The Byrds, Buffalo Springfield, and The Hollies respectively).
+The coalition of Crosby, Stills, Nash & Young (formerly Crosby, Stills & Nash) in 1969 is another early example, given the success of their prior bands (the Byrds, Buffalo Springfield, and the Hollies respectively).